 Write your own evaluation request.
 You can change the default text and emphasize the importance of feedback or simply thank attendees for participation in your own manner.
 Furthermore, each message is personalized as WSB pulls up the data from a registration form when creating an evaluation request.
 People definitely love letters addressed to them directly more than impersonal messages.

 Know exactly whom you receive feedback from.
 As we have already mentioned, WSB makes use of the information received during registration.
-It means that you don’t have to worry that you forgot to ask attendees’ names or email addresses.
-If you have requested this information in your registration form, the system stores it and adds all new evaluations received from this attendee to their profile.
+It means that you don't have to worry that you forgot to ask attendees' names or email addresses.
+If you have requested this information in your registration form, the system stores it and adds new evaluations received from this attendee to their profile.